 Kevin’s top priorities in the Missouri House are creating jobs, improving the quality of education, and making state government more transparent, efficient and accountable.
 Since joining the legislature, he has sought bipartisan solutions to improve our state and district for future generations.
 Kevin is the Democratic Chair of the Kansas City Bipartisan Legislative Caucus.
 He sits on the following five (5) standing legislative committees: Budget; Appropriations for Job Creation and Infrastructure; Workforce Development and Workplace Safety; Government Oversight and Accountability (Ranking Member) and Local Government (Ranking Member).

 In addition to his legislative duties, Kevin is an attorney practicing in the area of commercial law and civil litigation in state and federal courts.
 He also serves on the Board of Trustees for the Missouri Consolidated Health Care Plan, which provides health care coverage to over 108,000 state and public entity members, retirees and their dependents.
 Prior to his legal career, Kevin was a researcher at the Urban Institute in Washington, D.C, where he researched and advocated for policies that benefited working families.

 Kevin is a member of the Kansas City Metropolitan Bar Association, Missouri Bar Association, Kansas Bar Association.
 He is a graduate of the Ross T. Roberts Trial Advocacy Academy and is active in several local chambers of commerce.
 While still in his first term in the legislature, Kevin received recognition and awards from several constituent groups and organizations for his work.
 In 2012, the Missouri Bar awarded him a legislative award for his work to improve the administration of justice in the state.
 In the 2013 session, Kevin was proud to pass legislation that was signed into law, which enabled the Kansas City to create veteran, mental health and drug courts.
-These courts provide specialized services for those who have served our country.
+These courts provide specialized services that both reduce recidivism and save taxpayer money.